 You may gain approximately 3 to 4 four pounds of weight in your first trimester.
 However, if you have severe nausea or you experience loss of appetite, you may not gain enough weight.
 There is not a problem as long as you can make up for it in your following trimesters.
-However, if you are losing excessive weight in your first trimester or have gained tremendously, both the situations are a cause for concern.
+However, if you are losing excess weight in your first trimester or have gained tremendously, both the situations are a cause for concern.
 Get in touch with your doctor regarding your weight concerns during the first trimester of pregnancy.

 Exercising is of vital importance to have a healthy body and mind, and its importance cannot be undermined in pregnancy too.
 It is very important that you exercise to have a healthy and hassle-free pregnancy.
 Here are some of the exercises that you may try to remain active and healthy during pregnancy:

-- Walking: Walking is the best and the safest form of exercises for pregnancy.
+- Walking: Walking is the best and the safest form of exercise for pregnancy.
 If you are already into walking, and then you may easily walk for 30 minutes daily.
 However, if you are not regular with your exercising regime, then it is a good idea, to begin with, a moderate level by doing approximately 10-15 minutes of a walk for three to four times a week.

-- If you know swimming and love this form of workout, then you may engage in it for 30 minutes, 3 to 5 times in a week.
+- If you know swimming and love this form of workout, then you may engage in it for 30 minutes, 3 to 5 times a week.
 Swimming is a low-impact form of exercise and thus very safe for you during pregnancy.

 - Yoga is great for mental and physical health.
 There are numerous pregnancy asanas that you can do safely in pregnancy.

 - Weight training is an effective way to keep fit during pregnancy too.
-However, refrain from lifting heavy weights.
+However, refrain from lifting heavyweights.